Announcing Our LGBTQ End-Of-Life Guide Project Learn More!

 Background

 The Federal Trade Commission (FTC) is considering updating and strengthening The Funeral Rule, a regulation that protects consumers by requiring funeral homes to provide consumers with prices if requested in-person or by phone, to include other forms of communication like email, and websites.
-Since the Funeral Rule was created in the 1980s it doesn’t include modern forms of communication like emails and texting, or websites.
+Since the Funeral Rule was created in the 1980s it doesn’t include modern forms of communication like emails, texting, or websites.
 We know that consumers can potentially save thousands of dollars on funeral costs by shopping around and comparing prices, however the FTC’s 2020 review found that over 60% of funeral homes had little to no pricing information on their websites.
 This update would not only be beneficial to everyone, but it has the potential to improve access for disabled, low income, and non-English speaking communities, as well as families planning funerals out-of-state.

 The FTC is considering a number of updates in addition to online price disclosure including clarifying the language around embalming, and including options like green burial, aquamation, and human composting.